renanadmiral/docker-compose-with-microservices-and-kafka/README.md

 Hello!

-To run the project, you must open both projects and run the commands -> mvn clean install && docker build -t <imagename> .
+To run the project, you must open both projects and run the commands -> mvn clean install && docker build -t <-imagename-> .

   Then, return to root folder and run -> docker-compose up